Therapeutic Boundaries - What are they and why do we need them in therapy?

 With all these changes happening, breaks, cancellations, and missed appointments tend to become more frequent in therapy.
 There is often an effect on the work when this happens, and one result is that there are opportunities to explore why and how these changes are having the impact that they are.
 The therapeutic boundaries are the points at which much can be illuminated about ourselves and how we relate to others, which is why boundaries in therapy are so important.
 You may wonder, 'What are therapeutic boundaries, and what makes them therapeutic?'

 Therapeutic boundaries are the glue that holds the work together.
 Just like personal boundaries, these professional boundaries set up the parameters of the therapeutic relationship to meet the client's needs.
-The therapist is responsible for holding these boundaries, no matter the client's actions or requests, and maintaining these boundaries ultimately helps maintain the progress and effectiveness of the therapeutic work because it keeps the client's best interest at the heart of it.
+The therapist is responsible for holding these boundaries, no matter the client's actions or requests, and maintaining these boundaries ultimately helps support the progress and effectiveness of the therapeutic work because it keeps the client's best interest at the heart of it.
 That doesn't mean that, for the client, it always feels like this is the case.

 As a client, you may wonder why your therapist made you pay, even when you had a good reason to miss your appointment.
 You may feel frustrated when your therapist cancels on you or goes on holiday.
 You might need help to see the purpose of starting and finishing sessions on time.
 You might be curious about your therapist and feel disappointed that you can't know about their life, too.
 This is all helpful information about how you experience boundaries.
 And there are good reasons why therapy is set up like this.